BoYang4869/LSM-and-PO-for-Merchant-Energy-Production/README.md

 LAPACKE 3.7.1 is on the website https://netlib.org/lapack/lapack-3.7.1.html.
 Note that the BLAS package is included in LAPACKE 3.7.1.

+Our machine uses the GCC 4.8.5 (Red Hat 4.8.5-11) compilier and the CentOS Linux 7 operating system.
 We upload Makefile to provide detailed information on how the code and packages are compiled on our machine.

 ## How to compile and run our code:
 Step 1: Make sure that all packages have been properly installed